Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Task Generalization

 \paragraph{Caesar Cipher.} We adopted a cyclic approach where ``a'' is considered the next character after ``z''.
 We also included both lower-case or upper-case examples, \textit{e.g.}, ``c -> d'' and ``C -> D'' are both valid examples in ROT-$1$.
 We use 16 shots in the experiments in Fig.~\ref{fig:task_generalization_1}(c).

 In the early stages of this work, we experimented with multi-character Caesar cipher.
 To prevent multiple characters from being tokenized as a single unit (\textit{e.g.}, ``ew'' as one token in \texttt{Gemma-2}'s tokenizer), we used a preceding whitespace (\textvisiblespace) before each character, formatting it as ``\textvisiblespace e\textvisiblespace w'' so that ``\textvisiblespace e'' and ``\textvisiblespace w'' became separate tokens.
-However, we ultimately focused on one-character Caesar cipher in the experiments because \texttt{Gemma-2 (9B)} has insufficient performance on this task when working with multiple characters.
+However, we ultimately focused on one-character Caesar cipher in the experiments because \texttt{Gemma-2 (9B)} has insufficient performance on the multi-character version.
 The tokenization-aware formatting was retained.
 The actual model input will be ``\textvisiblespace c -> \textvisiblespace d'' for the example ``c -> d''.

 \paragraph{Base-$k$ Addition.} We sampled two-digit addition problems using a procedure similar to off-by-$k$ addition, with one additional constraint that the sum number $c$ has two digits in both base-10 and base-$k$.
 We use 32 shots in the experiments in Fig.~\ref{fig:task_generalization_1}(d).
 For the base-8 addition analysis in \S\ref{ssec:task-generalization-results} and Table~\ref{tab:base-8}, examples for Case 1-3 were resampled.